jantman/vagrant-r10k/README.md

 If many users report vmware-specific problems, I'll give the tests another try.
-Helpful information for them is available at http://www.codingonstilts.com/2013/07/how-to-bundle-exec-vagrant-up-with.html and https://groups.google.com/d/topic/vagrant-up/J8J6LmhzBqM/discussion
+Helpful information for them is available at http://www.codingonstilts.com/2013/07/how-to-bundle-exec-vagrant-up-with.html and https://groups.google.com/d/topic/vagrant-up/J8J6LmhzBqM/discussion I had these working at some point, but have been unable to get them working since;
+it seems that (a bit painfully and ironically), mitchellh's [vagrant-spec](https://github.com/mitchellh/vagrant-spec/) doesn't seem to work cleanly with Hashicorp's paid/licensed Vagrant providers.

 ### Manually Testing Vagrant